vacekj/regenscore/src/DOCS.md

 https://etherscan.io/address/0xbfb731cd36d26c2a7287716de857e4380c73a64a watch for events here

 - #21 Made txs on Optimism

+check nonce for that account

 - #22 Interacted with a contract

+check all txs, check the to field, check whether it's a contract (it's code is not 0)

 - #23 Deployed a contract

+check txs to 0 address, check if the data is a deploy tx

-- #21 Deployed a Gnosis safe
+- #24 Deployed a Gnosis safe

+interacted with ???

-- #21 Executed a tx with a gnosis safe
+- #25 Executed a tx with a gnosis safe

+interacted with ???

 ## Off-chain